 - and don’t forget the tortilla chips!

-tips for making Hatch chile dip
+tips for making Hatch green chile dip

 - Turn this dip into a meal by adding some cooked shredded or chopped chicken to the mixture before baking.